What Does Good Data Look Like? | Butterfly Data

 But is yours good?

-Every organisation holds vast amounts of data — used, with varying degrees of effectiveness, to draw insights and guide decisions.
+Every organisation holds vast amounts of data, used to draw insights and guide decisions.
 Yet the value of those insights is only as strong as the quality of the data behind them.

-The key challenge lies in identifying which data is essential to your organisation's operations.
-This begins with understanding the decisions that need to be made and the specific data required to support them — then defining minimum quality standards for each dataset.
+The key challenge is identifying which data is essential to your operations — understanding the decisions that need to be made and the data required to support them, then defining minimum quality standards.

-As Butterfly Data has observed through extensive work in this area, poor data inevitably leads to poor decision-making.
-But the process of assessing data quality is itself valuable: it reveals where gaps exist, which formats work best, and what users truly need.
+Poor data inevitably leads to poor decision-making.
+But assessing data quality is itself valuable: it reveals where gaps exist, which formats work best, and what users truly need.

 Poor data inevitably leads to poor decision-making.
-High-quality data is essential — but the process of assessing data quality across the organisation is equally valuable.
+But assessing data quality is equally valuable in its own right.

 Butterfly Data · What Does Good Data Look Like?
 2025